Thanks also to Rob Fitzel for the diagrams.

 The main idea of the Enneagram is based on the principle that we all have a central character trait, like an axis around which our personality turns.
-This ‘fixation’ relates to a defence mechanism put in place when we were children.
+This ‘fixation’ relates to a defence mechanism which is put in place very early in life – indeed some people suggest that we are born with it.
 This fixation – which is usually unconscious – plays out in our everyday habits.
 It brings us many blessings, but when we are frozen into this conditioned behaviour (our type mechanism) it limits our world view.

 The journalist and writer Michael Goldberg writes:

 By becoming conscious of our mode of attention, we discover how our worldview is limited, and how it differs from those of others.
 We see how their journeys, their personal experiences are different; we begin to understand their point of view.
 We also discover that others share the same perspective as us, and we then begin to understand the meaning of the word ‘compassion,’ both for ourselves and for others.

 The Enneagram for Spiritual Development

 On the pediment of the temple of Apollo at Delphi was written: Know yourself, and you will know the universe and the gods.